 Absolutely.
 We appreciate that porphyries are capital intensive, and that exploration is very risky.
 More meters of drilling will provide us a better chance of confirming our geological concepts and riding the value creation curve for shareholders.

-That’s what success at the target-testing phase of drilling can result in, even in difficult capital markets and a flat/decreasing copper price environment, which we believe is temporary.
+That’s what success at the target-testing phase can lead to, even in difficult capital markets and a flat / decreasing copper price environment, which we believe is only temporary.

 At Bronze Fox, our drill campaign is designed to advance the strike potential away from the fault to the west, demonstrate the interpreted, significant increase in tonnage & grade potential, and confirm a new discovery.
 Prior higher-grade intersections include 3 of 4 holes drilled by Kincora that returned > 1% Cu and/or Cu Eq., incl. the best hole, F62, which hosted 13 m of 1.15% Cu / 1.41% Cu Eq., within 37 m at 0.83% Cu / 1.04% Cu Eq. and 864 m at 0.38% Cu Eq.

 At East TS the geological concept we are seeking to confirm is that OT-style mineralization is present.
 Each of the three targets at East TS have large-scale potential, with individual coincident geophysical anomalies equivalent in size to orebodies at OT and SolGold’s Alpala project.

 While more conceptual and risky than the two targets at Bronze Fox, such a setting and scale of targets is unique – if located in more established copper districts around the world — it’s likely the area around TS & East TS would have already seen extensive drilling.